Rongjiang007/FTEM/README.md

 tensorflow 2.10.0

 ## Install
+pip install -r requirement.txt conda install SimPEG --channel conda-forge
+For SimPEG, you may refer to more detail at  https://docs.simpeg.xyz/latest/content/getting_started/installing.html

-To achieve prediction, run:
+## To achieve prediction, run:

 python predi.py

 The program will read data from directory 3.
 The data is obtained through scanning observations, allowing for the prediction of the three-dimensional spatial location of the underground water-filled structures.

 FTEM_batch_train.ipynb is used to train a new model.

-Dependencies include TensorFlow, NumPy, and SciPy.

 ## License